mrrfid/fluidefi/README.md

 ### INTRODUCTION
-FLUIDEFI® is an award-winning platform that provides near real-time <sup><a name="footnote1">1</a></sup> analytics, portfolio management, and alerting for thousands of decentralized financial (DeFi) digital assets.
-FLUIDEFI's analytics are calculated using blockchain transaction logs.
+FLUIDEFI® is an award-winning platform that provides near real-time <sup><a name="footnote1">1</a></sup> compliant & auditable analytics, portfolio management, and alerting for thousands of decentralized financial (DeFi) digital assets.
+FLUIDEFI's metrics are calculated using blockchain transaction logs, not third party APIs.
 FLUIDEFI is blockchain, network, and automatic market-maker (AMM) agnostic.

 The FLUIDEFI RESTful API allows developers to:
 - obtain detailed, accurate analytics of digital asset to identify investment opportunities across multiple blockchains, networks, and platforms;